dojo/docs/dojo/declare.rst

 Internally this method uses `dojo.safeMixin <dojo/safeMixin>`_.

-*Important note:* Do not forget that ``dojo.declare`` uses mixins to build a constructor from several bases.
+**Important note:** Do not forget that ``dojo.declare`` uses mixins to build a constructor from several bases.
 Remember that only the first base is inherited, the rest is mixed in by copying properties.
-It means that if you ``extend`` a constructor's prototype that was already used as a mixin and its methods became top methods in the chain of inheritance, these top methods whoud not be replaced because they are already copied.
+It means that if you ``extend`` a constructor's prototype that was already used as a mixin and its methods became top methods in the chain of inheritance, these top methods would not be replaced because they are already copied.

 Example: